 The idea is to provide a bibliographic reference and description of what information exists, and an archive for publications and artifacts, when necessary.
 The scope of our project has blossomed as we imagine the possibilities and have come across the very beginnings of our findings.
 Therefore, we would like to ask for the help of anyone who may have ideas or information that we should consider, including where we may find that information.
 We would also be interested in photos or documentation about the river and our community that we may copy.
 We are aware of information that exists in our local libraries and historical societies.
 It is just a matter of putting in the effort to locate and document a reference to these resources.

 As you can imagine, this project could take on a life of its own and is more than we can undertake on our own.
 We would be grateful for any assistance anyone would like to offer.
 That assistance can be in whatever amount or form that interests you.
 So if you have any information, documentation, or would like to help with research, please get in touch with us - we would love to talk with you!
 One of the first mysteries unearthed as we've gotten started with this project is where was Gibson Springs?
 Do you know where Gibson Springs was, or can you help us uncover our next mystery?
 If so, please click on "Contact Info" in the menu on the left, and get in touch with any one of us.
 Thank you!

 St. Sebastian River Area Documents/Reference/Information

 The link above is for the latest issue of our newsletter.
 Older versions of our newsletter are in "Adobe Acrobat" format and requires that you have the free Adobe Acrobat "Reader" program installed on your computer.
-The Acrobat document can either be opened or saved directly to your computer, depending on the preferences you have set for your Acrobat Reader software.
+An Acrobat document can either be opened or saved directly to your computer, depending on the preferences you have set for your Acrobat Reader software.
 Once the document is open, you may read or print individual pages, or save it on your computer.